dutchLuck/ping3/README.md

 round-trip min/avg/max/stddev = 24.187/25.471/26.968/1.145 ms
 %
 ```
-There doesn't appear to be equivalent options on the OSX ping
+There doesn't appear to be equivalent options on the macOS ping
 that give timestamps in the following fashion; -
 ```
 % ./ping3 www.apple.com -t0 -c2